-- 45. An expert witness in a litigated personal injury case has an overriding duty to the

-- A. claimant.

-- B. Court.

-- C. insurer.

-- D. Judge.

 - 46. A complex claim is estimated to be £20,000 but the trial is expected to take more than two days.
-In accordance with the Civil Procedure Rules, to which track is the court most likely to allocate this claim?

-- A. Fast track.

-- B. Multi-track.

-- C. Small claims track.

-- D. Standard track.

-- 47. A claims handler investigating a third party personal injury claim has obtained an up-to-date Compensation Recovery Unit certificate in respect of the third party.
-Why was this necessary?

-- A. To confirm the total cost of NHS treatment and the loss of earnings.

-- B. To establish the ongoing costs of treatment and the level of any compensation due from other sources.

-- C. To review the reserve and identify the potential need for a periodical payment order.

-- D. To set the reserve and establish any payment due to the Department for Works and Pensions in respect of State benefit payments.

-- 48. A claimant in a third party liability case nominated an expert in the original letter of claim.
-Within what maximum total number of days from the date of posting the original letter must the defendant register any objection to the named expert?

-- A. 14 days.

-- B. 21 days.

-- C. 28 days.

-- D. 35 days.

-- 49. An employee claims to have developed an industrial disease.
+In accordance with the Civil Procedure Rules, to which track is the court most likely to allocate this claim? - A. Fast track. - B. Multi-track. - C. Small claims track. - D. Standard track. - 47.
+A claims handler investigating a third party personal injury claim has obtained an up-to-date Compensation Recovery Unit certificate in respect of the third party.
+Why was this necessary? - A. To confirm the total cost of NHS treatment and the loss of earnings. - B. To establish the ongoing costs of treatment and the level of any compensation due from other sources. - C. To review the reserve and identify the potential need for a periodical payment order. - D. To set the reserve and establish any payment due to the Department for Works and Pensions in respect of State benefit payments. - 48.
+A claimant in a third party liability case nominated an expert in the original letter of claim.
+Within what maximum total number of days from the date of posting the original letter must the defendant register any objection to the named expert? - A. 14 days. - B. 21 days. - C. 28 days. - D. 35 days. - 49.
+An employee claims to have developed an industrial disease.
 He was first exposed to the risk in May 1997, first noticed symptoms in April 2010, was formally diagnosed in March 2012 and submitted a claim in June 2014.
-If the employers' liability insurer for his company frequently changed, market practice dictates that the claim will normally be co-ordinated by whoever was the insurer in

-- A. May 1997.

-- B. April 2010.

-- C. March 2012.

-- D. June 2014.

-- 50. A claim proceeded to litigation without going through a mediation process and an adverse costs order was awarded against one party.
-What is this most likely to indicate? - A. The judge awarded a lower settlement than could have been achieved through mediation. - B. The judge considered this party's case to be weak. - C. This party suggested entering into mediation part way through the litigation process. - D. This party was considered to have been unreasonable in refusing to enter into mediation.
+If the employers' liability insurer for his company frequently changed, market practice dictates that the claim will normally be co-ordinated by whoever was the insurer in - A. May 1997. - B. April 2010. - C. March 2012. - D. June 2014. - 50.
+A claim proceeded to litigation without going through a mediation process and an adverse costs order was awarded against one party.
+What are these circumstances most likely to indicate has happened? - A. The judge awarded a lower settlement than could have been achieved through mediation. - B. The judge considered this party's case to be weak. - C. This party suggested entering into mediation part way through the litigation process. - D. This party was considered to have been unreasonable in refusing to enter into mediation.